 CFO and Finance

 It’s no surprise that Finance departments are prime targets for phishing attacks.
-As the gatekeepers of funds, malicious actors often target finance, posing as the CEO or another senior executive, and request an urgent wire transfer.
+As the gatekeepers of funds, finance departments are often targeted by malicious actors, posing as the CEO or another senior executive, requesting an urgent wire transfer.
 Through social engineering and the implementation of techniques like typosquatting, attackers can easily fool finance departments into believing the requests are legitimate and require immediate response.

 HR and Legal

 Whether in tax season or not, HR and Legal employees constantly face the threat of phishing attacks.
 Tax forms are required for each employee and contain a plethora of personal information including compensation, legal name, social security number, and home address.
 They are incredibly attractive targets for attackers who could leverage the findings to steal the identity of another person or use the data as “research” for more targeted attacks in the future.